gradle/gradle/design-docs/managed-model.md

 - Extending model elements with new properties
 - Specializing model elements to apply new views

+### Performance

+- ModelSchema does not hold reference to schemas for property types or collection element types
+    - Each time a managed object is created, need to do a cache lookup for the schema of each property.
+    - Each time a managed set is created, need to do a cache lookup for the schema of the element type.
+    - Each time a managed object property is set, need to do a cache lookup to do validation.

 ### Misc

+- Validation error messages need some work
 - Allow some control over generated display name property
 - Semantics of equals/hashCode
 - User receives runtime error trying to mutate managed set elements when used as input and outside of mutation method